face-orm/face/README.md

 Support
 ----------

-You may [open an issue](https://github.com/laemons/face/issues) for support
+The best place to get support is to [open an issue](https://github.com/laemons/face/issues)

 Documentation